Code-Institute-Submissions/milestoneproject1-1/README.md

 Carl was born in Norwich and now works for a bank in the city.
 He is extremely competitive and ran to county level as a child.
 He is single and his social life revolve around traing and racing with the club, and going to the gym.
 He competes for the club at meets and likes to keep track of his times and where he places.
 Carl is cash rich but time-poor.
 He has only limited time to didicate to training so he needs to know that the sessions he does attend will bring him maximum speed benefit.

 - Goals
-	- Keep track of race times, and position in the club
 	- Browse races
 	- Sign up for races
 	- Plan training